 A landlord is entitled to visit their property in response to a health and safety concern as would be visits to the property by their tradesperson to complete essential repairs (provided both parties are well and non-symptomatic).
-The easing of lockdown means you can now undertake viewings to re-let your property (whilst observing certain caveats - see "How should I manage my property whilst restrictions are in place").
 Please take note of the government guidance for people working in, visiting or delivering to other people's homes.
 Council staff who deal with the enforcement of standards in the private rented sector will still be responding to complaints concerning health and safety risks in the private rented sector and there are no measures to prevent the Council from taking enforcement action in circumstances where there is serious risk to health and safety.
 We are adapting our working practices to minimise the spread and may rely on photos from tenants in lower-risk cases.
 We will contact landlords on the basis of these reports but will be understanding in terms of the timescales we are allowing for resolution.
 We anticipate that by far the majority of cases can be dealt with informally based on common sense agreements

 What should I be doing as a landlord in regard to social distancing?

 The principal aim of the government's public health measures to combat the virus are to limit the number of contacts between members of the community.
 Throughout the period of controls being in place you will need to ensure:

 - All persons present who are from different households must maintain a distance of 2m between themselves to limit the possibility of transmission.
 Please refer to the government's guidance on renting during COVID-19.

 - You are now able to market and arrange letting of your property whilst ensuring social distancing.
 This can include physical viewings, cleaning and check in/out procedures.
 Consider a "lead" tenant who you can do the viewing with to limit the number of persons present.
 Please read and implement the government's guidance for people working in, visiting or delivering to other people's homes.